Who We Are:

 C.T.T. — Mission Statement

 The mission of C.T.T. is to protect, guide, and uphold the values, culture, and political clarity of the C.O.T.T.O.N. project through community-centered accountability.
-We ensure that every decision, program, and initiative reflects the needs, leadership, and lived experiences of Black queer and trans people.
+We ensure that every decision, program, and initiative reflects the needs, leadership, and lived experiences of Black & Black queer and trans people.
 Through transparency, truth-telling, and a commitment to the long-term thriving of our community, C.T.T. serves as the guardian of integrity, safety, and alignment across all aspects of C.O.T.T.O.N.

 C.T.T. — Vision Statement

 We envision a future where Black LGBT people are positioned at the center of decisions that shape our communities, movements, and collective futures.
 A future where accountability is not punitive, but liberatory — rooted in transparency, care, community wisdom, and shared power.
-C.T.T. seeks to build a model of governance where Black queer and trans voices guide the structures that hold us, ensuring that every part of C.O.T.T.O.N. contributes to our collective thriving, cultural preservation, political empowerment, and freedom.
+C.T.T. seeks to build a model of governance where Black & Black queer and trans voices guide the structures that hold us, ensuring that every part of C.O.T.T.O.N. contributes to our collective thriving, cultural preservation, political empowerment, and freedom.

 C.T.T. — The Community Accountability Board